ChatGPT: Everything you need to know about the AI chatbot

 OpenAI acquires Global Illumination

-In OpenAI’s first public acquisiton in its seven-year history, the company announced it has acquired Global Illumination, a New York-based startup leveraging AI to build creative tools, infrastructure and digital experiences.
+In OpenAI’s first public acquisition in its seven-year history, the company announced it has acquired Global Illumination, a New York-based startup leveraging AI to build creative tools, infrastructure and digital experiences.

 “We’re very excited for the impact they’ll have here at OpenAI,” OpenAI wrote in a brief post published to its official blog.
 “The entire team has joined OpenAI to work on our core products including ChatGPT.”